Hierarchical Graph Representations in Digital Pathology: Results

-\textbf{$\bullet$ Setting 3: Binary classifications:} In this setting, we follow a diagnostic decision tree, presented in Figure~\ref{fig:decision_tree}, to make one diagnosis at a time.
-It is inspired by the classification scheme presented by~\cite{mercan18} which follows the pathologist's approach for breast cancer subtyping.
-The individual binary tasks are less constrained compared to multi-class classification tasks, thereby presenting better discrimination between a selected pair of classes.
-The binary classifiers can assist pathologists in categorizing ambiguous cases while traversing the decision tree.
-Table~\ref{tab:2_class_results} highlights the classification performance of $\hact$-Net, $\cnn$ and $\gnn$ baselines for six binary classification tasks in the decision tree.
-Performance of the networks for individual binary tasks is consistent with the 7-class and 4-class classification settings. $\hact$-Net consistently outperforms the $\cnn$ and $\gnn$ baselines.
-These analyses establish the superiority of the proposed $\hact$ representation and $\hact$-Net workflow for subtyping breast cancer $\troi$s.
+\textbf{$\bullet$ Setting 3: Binary classifications:} In this setting, we replicate the typical decision process of a pathologist following a diagnostic decision tree, presented in Figure~\ref{fig:decision_tree}.
+This is inspired by the classification scheme presented by~\cite{mercan18}, which mimics a pathologist's point-of-view for breast cancer subtyping.
+Note that such individual binary decisions are less constrained compared to a multi-class classification task, thereby allowing for better discrimination between a selected pair of classes as well as allowing one to incorporate risk in each such decision.
+Such binary classifiers can assist pathologists in categorizing ambiguous cases, at different parts of a decision tree.
+Table~\ref{tab:2_class_results} presents the results for six separate binary classification tasks, at the bifurcations in the decision tree.
+Results are consistent with the 7-class and 4-class classification settings, with $\hact$-Net consistently outperforming all baselines and providing the best aggregated score.